 As discussed above in the Power Calculation Methodology section, per-net activity values can be specified in a text file called a Switching Activity Interchange Format (SAIF) file.
 SAIF files are typically produced by a gate-level logic simulator such as Synopsys VCS, Cadence Incisive, Siemens QuestaSim, or Aldec Riviera.
 This section covers the format of a SAIF file, how to use a SAIF file in ACE, and how to generate a SAIF file in the VCS and QuestaSim simulators.
-The documentation should be consulted for the simulator of choice for definitive instructions.
+The documentation for your simulator of choice should be consulted for definitive instructions.